-We will then continue our Israel Minorities Trip at the Mamshit National Park.
+After our Bedouin experience, we will then continue our Israel Minorities Trip at the Mamshit National Park.
 What we see at the Park is something truly amazing.
 What becomes evident is that Israel isn’t just a diverse society today.
 It has been a diverse society AT LEAST since the 2nd Temple Period.
 How can we prove this at Mamshit?
 It was the site of the Nabateans, a group of spice traders originating from the Arabian Peninsula.
 They were originally nomads, traveling back and forth between Yemen and the port in Gaza.
 Slowly they settled down, converted to Christianity, and by and large disappeared in the Muslim Period of Israel.
 The National Park is home to the remains of one of the view places these people settled down.

 Drejat walking tour